This is the website for my class taught on Friday Period 3 in the autumn term.

 Homework: Read the materials given out in class and also look through the Tomioka Silk Mill homepage.

-Week 7 (15 November): Debates Regarding the “Shiba View of History”
+Week 7 (15 November): Debates Regarding the “Shiba View of History”.
+Comparing depictions of the Russo-Japanese War in the novel and NHK drama, Clouds Above the Hill.

 Week 8 (29 November): The Japanese Empire from the Centre and Periphery Part I (Hokkaido).